-A realistic analysis requires a correct treatment of final state particles which hadronise.
-Therefore, the most widely currently used jet algorithms have been integrated into the Delphes framework using the FastJet tools [5].
-Six different jet reconstruction schemes are available 10.
+A realistic analysis requires a correct treatment of particles which have hadronised.
+Therefore, the most widely currently used jet algorithms have been integrated into the Delphes framework using the FastJet tools [7].
+Six different jet reconstruction schemes are available.
 The first three belong to the cone algorithm class while the last three are using a sequential recombination scheme.
-For all of them, the towers are used as input of the jet clustering.
-Jet algorithms also differ with their sensitivity to soft particles or collinear splittings, and with their computing speed performance.
+For all of them, the towers are used as input for the jet clustering.
+Jet algorithms also differ in their sensitivity to soft particles or collinear splittings, and with their computing speed performance.